uyuni-project/uyuni-rfc/accepted/0000-caasp-nodes.md

 <sup>2</sup> The kernel package is a good example of such a case.
 The first goal of `skuba-update` is to patch the underlying Kubernetes system with information about rebooting.
 The benefit for the user is to see that kind of information directly with `kubectl get nodes`.

 <sup>3</sup> At the time of writing, there is not a programmatic way to list all forbidden packages from `skuba-update`.
 This requirement would be ideal to avoid a release whenever the list of forbidden packages changes.
 The capability of having the list of forbidden packages programmatically will not be implemented in `skuba-update` in the future, as the list is hard to keep up (from the CaaS Platform perspective).

+<sup>4</sup> As a not complete list:
+* Bootstrap script
+* UI: Systems > Bootstrapping
+* `bootstrap` XMLRPC call
+* Not usual but still possible and hackier: mass bootstrap via salt-ssh and a user-generated roster file